dartmouthrobotics/underwater-assembly-auv/README.md

 # Notes

 * The ESC->penetrator connections are tough to fit in.
 You need to solder the ESC's wires at 90 degrees to the ESC body
+* I use this brand of silica gel packet [here](https://www.amazon.com/gp/product/B01LZAQPEY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+Because of how warm it can get in the tube when the UpSquared is curning, silica descicant is necessary in the main electronics tube.

 # Software setup